 Houston Child Support Lawyers

-Texas, like most other states, uses a formula to determine child support obligations.
-It takes into account certain factors to come up with numbers that are affordable for each parent while ensuring the children’s needs are met.
+Like most other states, Texas uses a formula to determine child support obligations.
+It considers certain factors to come up with affordable numbers for each parent while ensuring the children’s needs are met.
 Those factors include:

 • Where the child will live